DirazCoder/twrp_device_samsung_j3y17lte/README.md

 ## Why does the recovery say Android 6.0.1?

-`recovery_root/default.prop` still reports `ro.build.version.release=6.0.1`, left over from the older Omni 6.0.1-era `omni_j3y17lte` tree this was built from in August 2019.
+Yes, really — a device that shipped on Android 7 and got this recovery built for Android 9 has a config file confidently claiming Android 6.0.1.
+It's not a typo, it's not a hoax, and no, you didn't get sent back in time. `recovery_root/default.prop` just still reports `ro.build.version.release=6.0.1`, left over from the older Omni 6.0.1-era `omni_j3y17lte` tree this was built from in August 2019.
+Nobody updated the sticker after renovating the house.

 It's stale, not broken — recovery is its own small Linux environment and doesn't inherit the phone's Android version.
 What actually determines whether it works is kernel hardware support and the fstab partition layout, both of which were patched for the Pie-era setup and confirmed by flashing to a real J330F.

 ## Extraction method